CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 ### General background information

-This exercise is meant to extend and build upon the Beginner Segmentation exercise available from tutorials.cellprofiler.org .
+This exercise is meant to extend and build upon the Beginner Segmentation exercise available from [the CellProfiler tutorials page](tutorials.cellprofiler.org) .
 Please consult that tutorial for general information on how to configure CellProfiler as well as information about the images.
 It will be generally assumed you understand the modules covered in that tutorial, including input, object creation, overlays, and saving.

 ### What is this exercise?

-There are a number of great software tools available to a biologist wishing to analyze images these days - forum.image.sc has more than 60 open-source tools alone.
-Sometimes, though, it helps to have a multi-tool workflow - do one step in ToolA, and then another in ToolB (and then possibly C, D, etc, but hopefully not!).
+There are a number of great software tools available to life scientists wishing to analyze images these days - [forum.image.sc](forum.image.sc) alone has more than 60 open-source tools!
+Sometimes, though, it helps to have a multi-tool workflow - do one step in Tool A, and then another in Tool B (and then possibly C, D, etc, but hopefully not!).
 In this tutorial, you'll try 3 different ways of accessing work you did in other tools.

-1. Loading masks created by other segmentation tools (in this case, [Cellpose](https://www.cellpose.org/), but many tools use this format)
+1. Loading masks created by other segmentation tools (in this case, [Cellpose](https://www.cellpose.org/), but the same strategy works for many tools use this format).
-1. Accessing [ilastik](https://www.ilastik.org/) to use a trained pixel classification model via CellProfiler's plugins system
+1. Accessing [ilastik](https://www.ilastik.org/) to use a trained pixel classification model via CellProfiler's plugins system.
-1. Running Cellpose in CellProfiler via CellProfiler's plugins system and a Docker container
+1. Running Cellpose in CellProfiler via CellProfiler's plugins system and a Docker container.

 ### Plugins

 While CellProfiler doesn't have as many plugins as, say, Fiji, it does have many for you to try!
 You can visit plugins.cellprofiler.org to learn more.
 To quote from that site:

 >Plugins advance the capabilities of CellProfiler but are not officially supported in the same way as modules.
 A module may be in CellProfiler-plugins instead of CellProfiler itself because:
 >- it is under active development